4 Announcements from AWS Summit That’ll Change the Way You Work in DevOps

 Amazon expects to offer even more options over the next few months, but we’re happy to be one of the first 20 sellers to release a product as part of this launch.
-In addition to its intuitive nature and collaborative features, every Lucidchart account (including accounts purchased through AWS) includes our AWS import tool.
-Save time as you design your network and demonstrate compliance by importing your AWS infrastructure into Lucidchart.
+Save time as you design your network and demonstrate compliance by using Lucidchart Cloud Insights.
 View additional metadata about each component, and see all connected components when you drag a shape onto the canvas.

 For more information about Lucidchart SaaS Contacts, read our press release.

 If you haven’t purchased our diagramming tool yet, now is the time!
 Check out our listing on AWS Marketplace.